 Alcohol and drug use can lead to physical dependence with severe side effects.
 These problems cause users to continue their destructive behaviors to cope with the physical impact on their bodies, as well as the emotional trauma.
 This becomes a vicious cycle of addiction where alcoholics and drug addicts that attempt to stop cannot do so by themselves.
 Best Drug Rehabilitation recognizes the physical dependency of alcohol and drug use and can recommend a treatment solution to overcome these struggles.

 Alcohol has a long list of physical side effects, both for immediate use and long-term health problems.
 Drinkers experience hangover effects such as headaches, nausea, and vomiting.
-The most dangerous effect from drinking can be alcohol poisoning which leads to unconsciousness, breathing problems, and even death.
+The most dangerous effect of drinking can be alcohol poisoning which leads to unconsciousness, breathing problems, and even death.
 Unable to control themselves, many alcoholics die from excessive binge drinking that leads to alcohol poisoning.

 Alcohol can result in high blood pressure, a depressed immune system, cancer, liver disease, kidney disease, heart disease, dementia, and organ damage.
 Drinking often negatively impacts the body’s nutrition and causes many health problems.
 Many people are not even aware of these long-term health effects that result from a physical dependence on drinking.
 Cancers most commonly associated with alcoholism include esophageal, liver, colon, and breast cancer.

 Pregnancy is also severely impacted by drinking.
 Female drinkers put their future children in grave danger of fetal alcohol syndrome that can lead to emotional retardation.
 Drinking during pregnancy also increases the likelihood of behavioral problems in children.
 While women are told not to drink during pregnancy, the struggles with physical dependence on alcohol lead to these devastating effects.